mobileka/newbson/readme.md

 All the above makes a simple task of JSON handling hard for newbies like me.

-I wanted to make it as simple as in dynamically typed languages and make lives of fellow newbies a little bit easier :)
+I tried to make it a bit simpler for fellow newbies ;)

 ## License